aatuh/recsys/docs/concepts_and_metrics.md

 Guardrails are small YAML policies (`guardrails.yml`) interpreted by the simulation harness before a config ships.
 They answer questions like:

-- “Did the starter profile (S7) still produce ≥4 unique categories and MRR ≥ 0.2?”
+- “Did the starter profile scenario still produce ≥4 unique categories and MRR ≥ 0.2?”
 - “Did long-tail items receive at least 30% exposure during rerank?”
 - “Do any rules break tie-breaking or introduce dead ends?”